mdancho84/mdancho84.github.io/_drafts/data-science-job-in-under-30-days.md

 image_preview: "/assets/hiring_process_2.png"

 ---
-In November of 2021, I was meeting with my marketing team who had just completed a round of interviews meeting with different students.
-I do this every so often just to keep a pulse on my students, to understand them, and figure out what they needed to really become successful.
+In November of 2021,  my marketing team and I had just completed a round of interviews meeting with different students.
+I do this every so often just to keep a pulse on my students and figure out what they needed to really become successful.

 During that round of interviews, one of my students, Justin, said, _"Everything we learn in your courses is great.
 BUT, we never learn how to actually get the data science job."_